mtkresearch/TMMBench/README.md

 2. **Download Benchmark Data**

-   Download the evaluation data from the `MediaTek-Research/TMMBench` repository and set up as follows:
+   Download the evaluation data from the `MediaTek-Research/TMMBench` huggingface repository and set up as follows:
    - Create an `eval_data` folder in the project root if it doesn't exist
    - Place `Question_multiplechoice.tsv` in the `eval_data` folder